-Article 83 (3) of the Articles provides that any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of the Company after his/her appointment and be subject to re-election at such meeting.
-Any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following AGM and shall then be eligible for re-election.
+Article 83 (3) provides that the Directors shall have the power from time to time and at any time to appoint any person as a Director either to fill a casual vacancy on the Board or as an addition to the existing Board.
+Any Director appointed by the Board to fill a casual vacancy on or as an addition to the existing Board shall hold office only until the first annual general meeting of the Company after his appointment and shall then be eligible for re-election.

 Article 84 of the Articles provides that (1) one-third of the Directors for the time being (or, if their number is a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation at each AGM, provided that every Director shall be subject to retirement by rotation at least once every three years.
 (2) A retiring Director shall be eligible for reelection and shall continue to act as a Director throughout the meeting at which he retires.
-The Directors to retire by rotation shall include (so far as necessary to ascertain the number of Directors to retire by rotation) any Director who wishes to retire and not to offer himself for re-election.
+The Directors to retire by rotation shall include (so far as necessary to ascertain the number of Directors to retire by rotation) any Director who wishes to retire and not to offer himself for reelection.

-In accordance with the Articles 84 of the Articles, Ms. Chooi Pey Nee, Mr. Chu Hoe Tin and Mr. Wong Sze Lok will retire at the forthcoming AGM and all of them, being eligible, will offer themselves for re-election at the forthcoming AGM.
+In accordance with the Articles 84 of the Articles, Mr. Tan Hun Tiong, Mr. Tang Zhiming and Mr. Chen Da will retire at the forthcoming AGM and all of them, being eligible, will offer themselves for re-election at the forthcoming AGM.